caderek/benny/README.md

 })
 ```

-If benchmark has many async operations you should await every statement that you want to be completed before next iteration:
+If a benchmark has many async operations you should await every statement that you want to be completed before the next iteration:

 ```js
 add('Async benchmark without setup - many async operations', async () => {